vipranarayan14/vboo/src/docs/shadlinga-prakaranam/general/sarvanaama.md

 # //sarvanaama//

-//sarvanaama// is the //samj~Naa// given to a set of //shabda//-s
+//sarvanaama// is the //samj~Naa// given to a set of //shabda//-s that differ in the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTAzODM2OTA0LC0xNjc5NzI0ODQwXX0=
+eyJoaXN0b3J5IjpbODk0MjIzNDE1LDkwMzgzNjkwNCwtMTY3OT
+cyNDg0MF19
 -->